kyverno/website/content/en/docs/Writing policies/preconditions.md

 ```

 You may specify multiple statements in the `preconditions` field and controlling how they operate by using `any` and `all` statements.

+Preconditions use [short circuiting](https://en.wikipedia.org/wiki/Short-circuit_evaluation) to stop or continue processing depending on whether they occur in an `any` or `all` block.
+However, currently Kyverno will resolve all variables first before beginning precondition processing.
+This behavior is being reevaluated for optimization in future releases.

 ## Any and All Statements